RUTACA Airlines Flight 225: Flight

 with debris raining down on the shantytown of Abobo.
 One of the wings detached and crashed onto homes.
 All 20 passengers and 4 crew members were killed.
 Firefighters and rescue services were immediately deployed.
 At least 3 people were injured, identified as a mother and two of her children, whose all suffered 80% burns to their bodies.
 One person on the ground was killed.

 Aircraft

-The aircraft was a Douglas DC-3 manufactured in 1943, which was initially operated for the USAF, under the registration of NC68221.
+The aircraft was a Douglas C-47A manufactured in 1943, which was initially operated for the USAF.
 It was then sold to the Brazilian Air Force, was in service with the Air Force until 1975, when it was sold to Rico Linhas Aereas, re-registered as PT-KXR.
 In 1983 it was bought by RUTACA Airlines and was re-registered as YV-224C.

 Passengers and crew

 The aircraft was carrying 20 passengers and 4 crew members.
 Most of the 20 passengers on board were European tourists, according to Venezuela's Air Rescue Service.
 The government released a list of nationalities of the victims on board.
 There were five Dutch, four Italians, two Hungarians, two Venezuelans and one Austrian.
 The list also confirmed three Americans and three Canadians on board.
 All four crew members were Venezuelans.